pothosware/PothosSDR/README.md

-# Support repository for Pothos SDR environment
+# Pothos SDR development environment

-Pothos SDR aims to create a pre-packaged SDR development environment to make it possible for users to start exploring and developing with SDR without the hassle of downloading a building dozens of SDR (and related) software packages.
+The Pothos SDR development environment makes it easy for windows users to start exploring and developing with common SDR hardware and software without the hassle of downloading a building dozens of software packages.
+This project contains build scripts to create a package of windows binaries.
+Actual pre-built binaries will be available on a separate download site.

 ##Environment